-You should avoid having 'live' vaccines whilst taking mercaptopurine or azathioprine e.g., Mumps, measles and rubella (MMR), yellow fever, BCG, some Typhoid vaccines and varicella vaccines.
-If you require travel vaccines or your doctor, nurse or pharmacist advise that you need a vaccine always tell the healthcare professional that you are taking prednisolone.
-Seasonal vaccination against influenza, Pneumococcal and COVID vaccines are also recommended for adults taking mercaptopurine and azathioprine.
+You should avoid having 'live' vaccines whilst taking azathioprine e,g, Mumps, measles and rubella (MMR), yellow fever, BCG, some Typhoid vaccines, Varicella vaccines.
+If you require travel vaccines or your doctor, nurse or pharmacist advise that you need a vaccine always tell the healthcare professional that you are taking azathioprine.
+Seasonal vaccination against influenza, Pneumococcal and COVID vaccines are also recommended for adults taking azathioprine.

-Is mercaptopurine OK in pregnancy and breastfeeding?
+Is azathioprine OK in pregnancy and breastfeeding?

-There is no evidence that mercaptopurine increases the risk of miscarriage, still birth or congenital abnormality.
-It is generally advised that mercaptopurine in continued to minimise the risk of relapse in the mother.
-Evidence has shown that the benefits of breastfeeding outweigh any theoretical risks of taking mercaptopurine.
+There is no evidence that azathioprine increases the risk of miscarriage, still birth or congenital abnormality.
+It si generally advised that azathioprine in continued to minimise the risk of relapse in the mother.
+Evidence has shown that the benefits of breastfeeding outweigh any theoretical risks of taking azathioprine.
 The daily dose should be taken after a feed.

-If you are planning to become pregnant or unexpectedly fall pregnant whilst taking mercaptopurine please discuss with the hepatology team.
-Do not abruptly stop taking the mercaptopurine as this can lead to a flare.
+If you are planning to become pregnant or unexpectedly fall pregnant whilst taking azathioprine, please discuss with a the hepatology team.
+Do not abruptly stop taking the azathioprine as this can lead to a flare.